CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Characters/PC/RPB_Tibor/Huniki.md

 - Short brown.

 ### Eyes:
 - He has big black compound eyes (multi lens bug eyes), with it's natural advantages and disadvantages.
+The closest Fogent equivalent is [Darkvision](./../../../../../CoreRules/AdvancedRules/LightAndVision.html).

 ### Additional Details (Logic behind her appearance only for those who like to read...):
 **Bug eye Advantages:**